 Maps for tourists are made so that you can easily figure out, with the help of illustrations, if you are where you want to be.

 Here’s what the London map looks like for tourists:

 As you can see, it looks a bit different from the maps we are used to.
 Everything seems simplified and, more importantly, the things that matter are highlighted.

-Such a map gets where I want to go simply because I can guide myself more easily and see exactly which are the chosen destinations.
+Such a map gets me where I want to go simply because I can guide myself more easily and see exactly where are the chosen destinations.

 Just as well as being a tourist in London, you can be a tourist in your own mind.

 Do you have to learn for the accountancy exam and there are too many accounts to remember?
 Create a mind map and travel to the city called Accounting.

 Do you have a presentation and do you want to avoid omitting information because everything is important?
 Create a mind map and travel to the city called PowerPoint.